Personal Identity Information (PII) Training

 Release of Information

-Requests for information regarding a security incident from University employees without a clearly defined business need to know, or from any individuals or entities outside the University must be directed to the Operations Director in the Office of the Campus Provost/Executive Vice Chancellor.
+Requests for information regarding a security incident from University employees without a clearly defined business need to know, or from any individuals or entities outside the University must be directed to the Chief Privacy Officer in the Office of Campus Counsel.

 Note: Written correspondence, such as email, created during the discovery or investigation phase of a security incident may be considered a public record subject to release under the California Public Records Act and/or Information Practices Act.
 Therefore, information that is not appropriate for release based on the protection of privacy interests or security considerations (e.g., names of individuals or other identifying information or technical information that could enable another breach) should not be included in this correspondence.
 This is especially important to take into consideration where notification may be required.